 Step 1: Ride your motorbike to the train station.
 Generally, opening hours for sending your motorbike (and picking it up at the other end) are between 7am and 5pm, although it’s quite likely (especially in smaller cities) that workers take a lunch break from 11.30am to 1.30pm.
 (Note: remember that you must send your motorbike on the train at least a couple of days before you want to pick it up again at its destination.)

-Step 2: At Saigon and Hanoi train stations find or ask for the Door to Door office (in Vietnamese: Công Ty Bao Bì Vận Chuyển).
-This is a reliable company that handles freight.
+Step 2: There are at least a handful of different companies handling freight (including motorbikes) on the main south-north line.
+However, by far the most reliable company I’ve used is Door to Door.
+At Saigon and Hanoi train stations find or ask for the Door to Door office (in Vietnamese: Công Ty Bao Bì Vận Chuyển).
 At Saigon train station their office is located to the left outside the main station entrance at 1 Nguyen Thong Street.
-At Hanoi train station the office is located in a little kiosk to the left of the main station facade (120 Le Duan Street).
-At other stations between Saigon and Hanoi there may or may not be a dedicated Door to Door office (I’m pretty sure Danang and Hai Phong have one).
+At Hanoi train station the office is located in a little kiosk to the left of the main station entrance (120 Le Duan Street).
+At other stations between Saigon and Hanoi there may or may not be a dedicated Door to Door office (I’m told, for example, that there’s one in Danang, but I couldn’t find it).
 If there isn’t one, find or ask for the hành lý (freight) office.
 This is usually just to the side of the main ticket office at all the main stations marked on my map.

 Step 4: Apart from your motorbike and some cash, you will need to have three things with you to successfully send your motorbike on the train: your passport, motorbike blue/green card (the ownership card with your/previous owner’s name and address on it), and a phone number.
 In some cases, you may also need to give an address in Vietnam: you can put anything for this, like your hotel address, for example.
 Once the staff have taken note of all your paperwork, you pay the amount in full (except the 50,000vnd handling fee).
 You will receive a receipt with your name, phone number, motorbike model, and destination on it.
 Do not lose this receipt.
 If you do, you may find it very difficult to claim your motorbike back again at the destination station.
 Also, remember to take your blue/green ownership card with you (don’t leave it in the motorbike trunk, for example).